OCA/account-analytic/pos_analytic_by_config/readme/DESCRIPTION.rst

-This module allows to use analytic account defined on POS configuration for invoices and accounting entries generated from POS orders.
+This module allows to generate analytic distributions from the PoS orders.